Harika-SVL/Azure_Devops/notes.md

 ![Alt text](shots/4.PNG)

-* Big Bang integrations are error prone, so best solution would be continuos integration (CI).
+* Big Bang integrations are error prone, so best solution would be Continuous Integration (CI).
 * The Goal of CI is to inform dev teams about the failures of integration.
 * To perform CI different tools started like cruise control and hudson/jenkins
 * Need for automated tests/unit tests started at this point.